AngeloGianfelice/AI-LAB/README.md

 This can be done by simply executing in your teminal the command: pip install [library_name] for every library listed above.
 Finally, if you want to try training and testing, on your own images, you can.
-Just delete all the folders inside the **'data//processsed_data'** folder (leave it empty) and inside the **'data//raw data'** folder you can put your own images seperated in two folder for the two respective classes you want.
-Then you need (only for the first time) to run 'py image_preprocessing.py command to check that all the images are in the right format and to split them into the different datasets.
+Just make sure that the folder **'data//processsed_data'** is empty and inside the **'data//raw data'** folder you can put your own images seperated in two folder for the two respective classes you want.
+Then you need (only for the first time) to run 'py image_preprocessing.py command to check that all the images are in the right format and to split them into the different datasets(in the processed_data folder).
 After this you are good to go: just run 'GrapesDetector.py command.

 **Note**: to run GrapesDetector you'll need to pass an argument: